 Day 60-89: Further projects are added, additional features being used to plan upcoming projects

-This flow represents Customer Success for the agency customer: after three months the PM tool is integrated into their regular work schedule, being used regularly, and providing sufficient value that they continue to use it for new agency projects.
+This flow represents Customer Success for the agency customer: after three months the PM software is integrated into their regular work schedule, being used regularly, and providing sufficient value that they continue to use it for new agency projects.

 You can clearly see important milestones that the customer achieves on the pathway to achieving their desired outcome: adding a new project, inviting their team, regular log-ins etc. You can also identify how long it should take a (successful) customer to achieve these milestones.